21st Century Wire says…

 Andrews has said the trucker shutdown near the District of Columbia will be done in waves, circling the entire beltway as few thousand trucks drive in concert, looking to make a peaceful protest about the current state of America.

-As the protest has come to fruition other msm surrogates have come out in full force defaming the event and organizer Zeeda Andrews, as covered by Peter Sterry’s 21st Century Wire article just yesterday.
+As the protest has come to fruition mainstream media have come out in full force against event and organizer Zeeda Andrews, as covered by Peter Sterry’s 21st Century Wire article just yesterday.

 Earlier this week former owner of Huggybeartrucks and author of the book And the Trucks Quit Running, Earl Conlon, a 50 year-old trucker from Georgia, set the internet a blaze with his controversial statements in the press, calling for the arrest of lawmakers in Washington.
 Conlon was falsely linked to the trucker rally and is not associated with Ride for the Constitution.org and